libsdl-org/SDL/docs/README-migration.md

 ## SDL_render.h

-Remove 'integer' functions, prefer the float versions.
+Renderer 'integer' functions have been removed, prefer the float versions which have renamed.

 SDL_RenderDrawPoint
 SDL_RenderDrawPoints
 SDL_RenderDrawLine
 SDL_RenderDrawLines